YiHeCN/notion-java-sdk/README.md

 [Jackson](https://github.com/FasterXML/jackson) and [Apache Http Client5](https://github.com/apache/httpcomponents-client).

+# Future Plan
+1. Make it compatible to Java 8.
+2. Add more tests.
+(Well, maybe when I encounter some bugs.)
+3. Update to the latest version of Notion API.

 # Issue and Contact

 I don’t check GitHub very often.
 For any issues or commit, there are some ways to quicker notices and solutions: